dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_program_rules-->

-  * When importing tracker objects relevant program rules are going to be run and relevant program rule action are going to be applied.
+Users can configure [Program Rules](#webapi_program_rules) which adds conditional behaviour to tracker forms.
+In addition to running these rules in the tracker apps, the tracker importer will also run a selection of these rules.
+Since the importer is also running these rules, we can ensure an additional level of validation.

-  Not all program rule action are supported because a lot of them deal with frontend presentation that has no effect when importing in the server through the API.
-A complete list of the supported program rule actions is present in the next section.
+Not all program rule action are supported, since they are only suitable for a frontend presentation.
+A complete list of the supported program rule actions is presented below.
-  Program rules are used to add custom behaviour to the importer that will result in generated values in the incoming payload and extra validations.

-  * Supported program rule actions

   |Program Rule Action|Supported|
   |---|:---:|